rocampana/jquery-formula-plugin/README.md

  * Opera 8+ (Win, Mac, Linux, Android, iPhone).

 ##Dependencies
-* jQuery Formula Plugin needs jQuery 1.7+ o:
+* jQuery Formula Plugin needs jQuery 1.7+
 * JQuery Mask Plugin is optional if you intend to use masks with calculated fields